Location Zabda, Jordan

 Zabda Residence

-A lighting proposal with customized fixtures were developed for the galleries and multipurpose hall, each answering to the different needs of the space while maintaining maximum flexibility.
 The materials palette was derived from the spirit of the existing context; rough material and textures.
 The new volumes were treated with the same Local stone used for the existing, but with different dimensions and finish.
-Two rough materials defined the internal spaces: stucco rough paint for the walls and natural terrazzo for the floor.
+Two rough materials defined the internal spaces: stucco rough paint for the walls and concrete for the floor.